ColeTruong/Thread-communication/README.md

 If you have completed all the steps above, you finish the first step of setting up your ESP32-C6 After the ESP-IDF Monitor shows up, type Help and the list of commands will show up (Check the first reference for more information)

 First step is to connect Thread network, in this case I already had my Thread Border Router setup so I would advise to go straight to OpenThread website about how to form a Thread network with Thread Border Router.
 (Second reference for more information).

+I got the networkkey, pskc and dataset from the Thread Border Router (furthere instruction in OpenThread website)

 Then you go to OT CLI via the Device Monitor in ESP-IDF and start to connect ESP-C6 to Thread network:

 For networkkey connection: